Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

 ### Consequences

 The three-layer separation ensures formatters remain interchangeable: the same `TreeNode` or `TableView` can be passed to any formatter without modification.
-Layer 2's `TableShapedView` trait decouples formatter logic from tree internals, so table-shaped formatters operate on flat vectors of strings rather than traversing tree structure directly.
+Layer 2's `TableView` struct decouples formatter logic from tree internals, so table-shaped formatters operate on `TableView`'s `DecoratedText` rows rather than traversing tree structure directly; the separate `TableShapedView` trait remains available for extracting headers/rows from a table-shaped `TreeNode` when one is already in hand (see `trait/003_table_shaped_view.md`).
 This enables the mutual replaceability design principle.
 The cost is that the tree encoding for tabular data is non-obvious — callers must use the builders rather than constructing trees directly.